MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/dashes-hyphens/hyphens.md

 Capitalize the final part of a hyphenated compound word if it's the last word in a context that requires title capitalization, such as a book or song title.<br />
 **Example**
-Boone, Nettie. *The App E-Book.* Redmond, WA: Lucerne Publishing, 2015.
+Bisson, Guillermo. *The App E-Book.* Redmond, WA: Lucerne Publishing, 2015.